huggingface/hub-docs/docs/hub/models-adding-libraries.md

 ## Document your library

-If you want, you can add your library to this documentation!
+Finally, you can add your library to the Hub's documentation.
 Check for example the [Setfit PR](https://github.com/huggingface/hub-docs/pull/1150) that added [SetFit](./setfit) to the documentation.